-Between baseball seasons, J.D. began a career as a litigation paralegal, specializing in eDiscovery, Intellectual Property law and trials—a career that taught him the ins-and-outs of the law, good governance, and how to fight for people’s rights.
-He was proud to support the asylum case of a Cameroonian man tortured by his own government, and to help a Minnesota company protect its Intellectual Property rights against a giant Canadian corporation.
+After college, J.D. pursued a professional baseball career, playing in Canada for the Saskatoon Legends, for his hometown Sioux City Explorers over the course of four seasons, and in Europe.
+Between baseball seasons, J.D. began a career as a litigation paralegal, specializing in Intellectual Property and trials law.
+This career taught him the ins-and-outs of the law, good governance, and how to fight for people’s rights.
+He found his true passion of helping others through pro-bono work, which included helping a Cameroonian man gain asylum after being tortured by his own government, and enabled a Minnesota company to protect its Intellectual Property rights against a giant corporation.

 2018 Campaign for Congress